Weijie-Yang/FG-LAED/README.md

 ```

 ## Example
-extract features from the data in `input`.
-As shown in the example below:
+Extract features from the data in `input`， as shown in the example below:
 ```python
     form run import run
     configpath = r'template/config1.data'